From Alan Hewitt

-With invoice discounting, a financier will advance a percentage of the face value of a invoices, often around 70%.
+With invoice discounting, a financier will advance a percentage of the face value of invoices, often around 70%.
 However, the business maintains control of chasing invoice payments.
 Invoice discounting can also be completely confidential as your customers simply pay you in the usual way.

-Peer to peer (P2P) finance is another cashflow solution that is making lots of noise globally – not just with invoice funding, but with loans and investments of all kinds.
+Peer to peer (P2P) finance is another cashflow finance solution that is making lots of noise globally – not just with invoice funding, but with loans and investments of all kinds.
 GoFundMe.com is probably the best known example.
 With invoice funding via P2P, the business seeking funding can access investors directly via a technology platform.
 You state the terms you need and the investor sets the interest rate.

 What’s the catch?